kissggj123/Twist/README.md

 ```

 ## Simple Obfs
-Here is the deafult Configurations of Simple Obfs, Simple Obfs will not be run without configure it on your Clients Side manually.
-And You could use Shadowsocks without set up Simple Obfs on your Clients.
-If you used the Schemes or QRCode Configurations to setup your Clients, Simple Obfs will not be Configured
+Here is the deafult configurations of simple-obfs, it will not be run without configure it on your clients side.
+And you could use shadowsocks without set up simple-obfs on your clients.
+If you used the URLSchemes or QRCode to setup your clients, simple-obfs may not be configured in some old clients or third-part clients
 ```txt
 OBFS="tls"
 OBFSHOST="mzstatic.com"